CBB752Spring2016/CBB752Spring2016.github.io/index.md

 1.2 Propose a tool that generates “quality control statistics” from FastQ file.

-1.3 Propose a tool that trims reads based on quality score from FastQ filee.
+1.3 Propose a tool that trims reads based on quality score from FastQ file.

 #### 2. Sequence Analysis

 2.1 Propose a tool that generates pileup format from SAM file.

 2.2 Propose a tool that calculates FPKM (or TPM, and justify your choice) from given SAM and GTF files.
+(Julian)

 2.3 Propose a tool that calculates intersection between two BED files.